-- Group health plan (including government and church plans). - Health insurance coverage (including group, individual, and short-term limited duration coverage). - Medicare (Part A or B of Title XVIII of the Social Security Act). - Medicaid (Title XIX of the Social Security Act). - Medical care for members and certain former members of the uniformed services, and for their dependents (Chapter 55 of Title 10, United States Code). - A medical care program of the Indian Health Service or of a tribal organization. - A state health benefits risk pool.

-- Federal Employee Health Benefit Plan (a health plan offered under Chapter 89 of Title 5, United States Code). - A State Children's Health Insurance Program (S-CHIP). - A public health plan as defined in federal regulations (including health coverage provided under a plan established or maintained by a foreign country or political subdivision). - A health benefits plan under Section 5(e) of the Peace Corps Act. - An organized delivery system licensed by the director of public health.
+- Group health plan (including government and church plans). - Health insurance coverage (including group, individual, and short-term limited duration coverage). - Medicare (Part A or B of Title XVIII of the Social Security Act). - Medicaid (Title XIX of the Social Security Act). - Medical care for members and certain former members of the uniformed services, and for their dependents (Chapter 55 of Title 10, United States Code). - A medical care program of the Indian Health Service or of a tribal organization. - A state health benefits risk pool. - Federal Employee Health Benefit Plan (a health plan offered under Chapter 89 of Title 5, United States Code). - A State Children's Health Insurance Program (S-CHIP). - A public health plan as defined in federal regulations (including health coverage provided under a plan established or maintained by a foreign country or political subdivision). - A health benefits plan under Section 5(e) of the Peace Corps Act. - An organized delivery system licensed by the director of public health.

 Domestic Partner.
-An unmarried person who has signed an affidavit of domestic partnership with the plan member.
+An unmarried person who has signed the Certification of Domestic Partnership form with the plan member.

 Extended Home Skilled Nursing.

-Treatment provided in the home by a registered (R.N.) or licensed practical nurse (L.P.N.) who is associated with an agency accredited by the Joint Commission for Accreditation of Health Care Organizations (JCAHO) or a Medicare-certified agency that is ordered by a physician and consists of four or more hours per day of continuous nursing care that requires the technical proficiency and knowledge of an R.N. or L.P.N.
+Home skilled nursing care, other than short-term home skilled nursing, provided in the home by a registered (R.N.) or licensed practical nurse (L.P.N.) who is associated with an agency accredited by the Joint Commission for Accreditation of Health Care Organizations (JCAHO) or a Medicare-certified agency that is ordered by a physician and consists of four or more hours per day of continuous nursing care that requires the technical proficiency and knowledge of an R.N. or L.P.N.